 There are various other measures taken apart from those listed above; these are forms of behavior with a positive inclination that share the same origin.

 Some forms of behavior for a pregnant woman is expected to engage in are:

 Looking at the moon, looking at beautiful people, smelling roses, eating quinces, apples, green plums and grapes.

 Traditionally, in most parts of Anatolia, women used to give birth at home in their villages with the help of midwives, and the majority of practices carried out during childbirth were believed to make the whole process easier.

-Nowadays, childbirth takes place in hospitals and with the help of qualified midwives in remote and mountainous villages.)
+Nowadays, childbirth takes place in hospitals and the help of qualified midwives is only required in remote and mountainous villages.

-The child’s umbilical cord and placenta,Accouchement,The idea of the mother-snatcher or baby-snatcher,The forty-day threshold,The forty-day precautions.
+Practices for the after birth can be grouped regarding the child’s umbilical cord and placenta; the accouchement; the idea of the mother-snatcher or baby-snatcher; the forty-day threshold and the forty-day precautions.

-In the same way, there is a belief that the food and drink a pregnant woman consumes, and the people, animals and things she looked at all affects the child and the same belief applies to the relation between the child and the umbilical cord and placenta.
+In the same way that it is believed that the food and drink a pregnant woman consumes and the people, animals and things she looks at affects the child, the same belief applies to the relation between the child and the umbilical cord and placenta.

-That is why the child’s umbilical cord cannot be thrown away haphazardly without, it is believed, influencing the infant’s future, employment and life.
+That is why the child’s umbilical cord cannot be thrown away haphazardly, for that is believed to influence the infant’s future, employment and life.

 Since women give birth in hospitals today, practices related to the placenta have totally vanished, although customs and beliefs regarding the umbilical cord are still common.